aeyakovenko/aeyakovenko.github.io/resume.md

    * Roaming protocol for 802.11a/b networks for NetBSD

 #### Personal Research
-   * Neural Networks, Genetic Algorithms, Markov Models, and Bayes Inference Algorithms
+   * Neural Networks, Genetic Algorithms, Markov Models, and Bayesian Inference Algorithms

 ### EDUCATION
 #### Bachelor of Science in Computer Science